Roleren/UORFome/README.md

 setwd("/export/valenfs/projects/uORFome/RCode1/") # your own location of the DataBaseCreator.R script
 source("./DataBaseSetup.R") # here you will get error if you do not have all packages needed, then install them

-# to see available tables in the data-base:
+# How see available tables in the data-base:

 listTables()